 One of the best ways to learn is through a book that’s engaging and fun.
 And a great way to learn about Roman times is to read the hilarious Asterix and Obelix comics by René Goscinny and Albert Uderzo.
+These books were hands-down favorites when I was growing up 30 years ago!
 Through these books, readers learn about early French, British, Roman, and Egyptian culture.
 They discover what it’s like to live in that era and how difficult it would have been to navigate Roman ruling powers.

 What are the Asterix and Obelix Comics About?

 The basic theme across the Asterix and Obelix comics is ‘the little guy against the big guy’ or the little guy against the system.

 It’s a story of two Gauls (ancient Celtic people) who live in a small Celtic village with a druid who makes a magic potion.

 This magic potion makes the whole village invincible.

 Consequently, their village is the only place in the Roman Empire that hasn’t been conquered.

 While Asterix needs to drink the potion to become strong, Obelix is permanently strong through having fallen into a cauldron of magic potion when he was a baby.

 Although Obelix is strong, he’s also stupid.
 In contrast, Asterix is the brains of the two – and generally the brains of the whole village.